 Most construction projects have changes and encounter delays.
 Indeed I’ve had some projects that have doubled in value, and some which have had approved extensions of time of several months.
-Most of my variation claims were successful, and nearly all were resolved amicably without entering expensive and lengthy legal disputes.
+Most of my winning variation claims were all were resolved amicably without entering expensive and lengthy legal disputes.
 In nearly every case we did further projects and work for the client.

-How can you ensure the success of your variation claims?
+How can you ensure a winning variation claims?

-- Ensure that good accurate records are kept.
 This includes daily diaries or reports.
 Check that meeting minutes are a fair reflection of what was said at the meeting.
 Remember, even minor inconsistencies between different documents could trip your claim up.
 A missing document could be the difference between a successful claim and one that’s rejected.
-Accurate documents are essential to support your variation claims.
+Accurate documents are essential to support your winning variation claims.

 - A description of the event.